-The best Bitcoin wallets out there make it easy to secure and manage your cryptocurrency, but selecting the right option can still be a little tricky, especially if you're new to the space.
+The best Bitcoin wallets available make it easy to secure and manage your cryptocurrency, but cutting through the jargon and picking out the right option can be a little tricky.

 Simply put, once you’ve purchased Bitcoin (BTC), Ether (ETH) or any other altcoin, you'll need a safe place to store your holdings.
 Using a wallet, instead of storing your crypto with an exchange, gives you greater control over your virtual wealth.